ServiceStackApps/HelloMobile/README.md

     ServiceStack.Text;ServiceStack.Client;ServiceModel

 An alternative solution to be able to link ServiceStack .dll's is to paste a copy of [JsAot.cs](https://github.com/ServiceStack/ServiceStack.Text/blob/master/src/ServiceStack.Text/JsAot.cs) into your XamarinForms common project and have it call `ServiceStack.JsAot.Run();` on Startup (e.g. in App.xaml.cs) so it can give static type hints to Xamarin's AOT compiler and prevent internal classes from being erased during linking.
-This will allow the AOT compiler to trim the size of ServiceStack libraries but may cause issues at runtime, e.g. this approach works for all API calls except for Encrypted Messaging which requires the skipping linking the assemblies solution above.
+This will allow the AOT compiler to trim the size of ServiceStack libraries but may cause issues at runtime, e.g. this approach works for all API calls except Encrypted Messaging which requires the skipping linking the assemblies solution above.